 I need information about...

-To decide the best course of treatment for you, your health care team needs to know as much as they can about your leukemia.
-This may involve having additional testing and working with more than one doctor or other type of health care professional.
+To decide the best course of treatment for you, your healthcare team needs to know as much as they can about your leukemia.
+This may include getting some tests and working with more than one healthcare provider.

 The decision to treat CLL is complex.
 For this reason, it's best to find a doctor who is experienced in caring for people with this disease.
-Many people with CLL may not need any form of treatment for months or years after they are diagnosed.
-If you do need treatment, you will have time to first have any other necessary tests.
-You also have time to talk with your doctor about treatment choices, get a second opinion, decide about treatment, and prepare yourself and your loved ones.
+Many people with CLL may not need any treatment for months or years after they are diagnosed.
+If you do need treatment, you will have time to have any other tests as needed.
+You will have time to talk with your doctor about treatment choices, get a second opinion if you want, decide on a treatment, and prepare yourself and your loved ones.